 Inside the business, managers are the primary users of accounting information.
 It should be no surprise, then, to learn that the type of accounting that involves reporting financial data to internal users is called managerial accounting.
 Managers use managerial accounting information-often in the form of custom-designed financial reports-to control day-to-day operations and to make financial decisions and plans that affect the business.
 For example, managers use managerial accounting information to decide if there is enough money available to develop more advertising, give pay raises, or hire more employees.
 The managers decide how to spend the business's money based on managerial accounting information.

 Outside the business, the three main groups that use accounting information are investors, creditors, and the government.
-These external users utilize financial accounting information (usually presented in financial statements) in a number of ways.
-Let's examine each external group separately because they all use accounting information differently.
+These external users utilize financial accounting information (usually presented in financial statements) in a number of different ways.